learn-co-curriculum/phase-4-using-active-model-serializer/README.md

 end
 ```

-This is fairly straightforward so far, But what if we also had a nested resource
+This is fairly straightforward so far.
+But what if we also had a nested resource
 we wanted to include?
 For example, if we had a blogging app in which posts
 belong to authors, we might want to do something like this: